 The Governor of Georgia has signed a bill that will allow Georgia Weapons Carry License (WCL) holders to carry a concealed handgun on college campuses.
 However, there are exceptions to this new law.
-This link http://www.portal.gptc.edu/campus-carry provides information about the law and the exceptions to the law.
 Please read and understand the information provided.
 It is the responsibility of the WCL holder to comply with the law.